pili2026/talentLabs_assignment_fe/README.md

 - All job-related fields follow the structure defined in the assignment.
 - Skills can be filtered using checkboxes and comma-separated input.

+## Design Decisions & Tradeoffs

+Several design choices were made to accommodate ambiguous areas in the frontend portion of the assignment.

+### 1. **URL Query Sync and State Preservation**

+- The requirement mentions query persistence across page reloads and browser history navigation.
+- Implemented using `vue-router` with full sync between filters, search terms, pagination, and route query parameters.
+- **Tradeoff**: Adds complexity to page state management, but provides a better user experience.

+### 2. **Skill Filter UX Design**

+- Backend supports filtering by multiple skills, but input format is not defined.
+- Implemented a comma-separated input field and optional checkboxes for simplicity.
+- **Tradeoff**: Easier to implement than a fully dynamic multi-select UI component, yet still functional and testable.

+### 3. **Language Switching (i18n)**

+- Used `vue-i18n` to support Traditional Chinese and English.
+- Language setting is preserved across page reloads using `localStorage`.
+- **Tradeoff**: No server-side translation fallback, which is acceptable in this SPA context.

+### 4. **API Integration via Proxy**

+- API requests are proxied using `VITE_API_BASE` both in Vite dev server and Nginx Docker setup.
+- Ensures frontend can run independently or with Docker Compose while still reaching the backend.
+- **Tradeoff**: Requires careful alignment of paths between `.env`, `vite.config.ts`, and `nginx.conf`.

+### 5. **Component Architecture**

+- Page components are co-located under `src/pages`; shared logic is abstracted into composables and API modules.
+- All API calls are centralized under `src/api` for better maintainability.
+- **Tradeoff**: Lightweight modularity instead of Vuex/Pinia for this assignment scope.

+### 6. **Responsiveness and Loading Experience**

+- Used Tailwind CSS with responsive breakpoints and a simple animated loading spinner.
+- No heavy animation libraries to maintain performance.
+- **Tradeoff**: Prioritizes speed and clarity over visual complexity.

+> These decisions aim to balance development speed, usability, and assignment constraints.

 ## Future Improvements

 - Add authentication & permission roles